Below: Elements included in the KIT . All you need to create this robot (+3D printed parts)

 - From the Plot tab, press apply, and the Sphere-O-bot should print the entire drawing.

-If your stepper motors (Motor 1 and Motor 2) are weak, make high-pitch whining noises, exhibit jittery behavior, or produce inconsistent step sizes, you probably need to adjust the current setting on the Brain Shield (stepper motor drivers).
+If your stepper motors (Motor 1 and Motor 2) are weak, make high-pitch whining noises, exhibit jittery behavior, or produce inconsistent step sizes, you probably need to adjust the current delivered by the stepper motor drivers.

 - There is a small current adjustment potentiometer (a flat little “knob” that can be turned with a small screwdriver) Use a tiny screwdriver to gently turn it in small increments.
 Enable the motors from the Manual tab of Eggbot Control if they are not already enabled.
 Turn the potentiometer clockwise until the motors provide moderate resistance to turning by hand– usually about 1/3 to 1/2 a turn.